Scarlet Finale! (Demo)

 "What do you mean by purify?”
 Caroline asked, but Faith already knew too well what the true meaning was.

 “The purification process consists on making the cursed people disappear.
-If we eliminate all of them, we might be able to cancel out the Judgment Stage and the Day of the End would never arrive this way.
-To you it might look like just killing, but to us, it was a necessary step to cleanse their souls.”
+If we eliminate all of them, we might be able to cancel out the Judgment Stage and the Day of the End would never happen.
+To you, it might look like just killing, but to us, it was a necessary step to cleanse their souls.”

-Yes, Faith already knew what it meant, yet, hearing it from the mouth of this boy, it made him extremely angry.
+Yes, Faith already knew what it meant, yet, hearing it from the mouth of this boy, it made him boil with anger.
+The person speaking before him didn't feel like a person anymore.
+It felt as though he was talking with a brainwashed, empty casket.

 The young boy froze in the spot as his body trembled in fear for his life.